 Local (with or without sedation): If small amounts of fat or a limited number of body sites are involved, a local anesthetic can be used to numb the area.
 You may have a mild sedative to help you relax.
 This method is referred to as IV (intravenous) sedation or monitored anesthesia care (MAC).

-For more extensive procedures, a regional anesthetic can be used.
+Regional: For more extensive procedures, a regional anesthetic can be used.
 This comes in the form of an epidural block.
 A catheter is inserted into the spine in a relatively painless procedure and a continuous ﬂow of anesthetic is delivered that results in no feeling from the waist down.
 You’re fully awake when this method is used.
 The same anesthesia is used in childbirth.

 You will be prescribed pain medication and anti-nausea medication, and can expect to feel stiff and sore for a few days.
-If you have any unusual symptoms not outlined on your discharge sheet, call your surgeon immediately.
+If you have any unusual symptoms that are not outlined on your discharge sheet, call your surgeon immediately.

-To control swelling and help your skin fit its new contours, you will have to wear a snug elastic surgical garment, like a girdle, for six weeks following your surgery.
+To control swelling and help your skin fit its new contours, you will have to wear a snug elastic surgical garment—like a girdle—for six weeks following your surgery.
 This is usually worn 24 hours a day for the first three weeks, and 12 hours a day during the daytime for the last three weeks.

 Following this surgery, patients are sore but most feel better during the first week.
-Many patients compare the feeling to the muscle soreness you experience following a too-strenuous workout.
+Many patients compare the feeling to the muscle soreness you experience following a strenuous workout.
 You may experience some mild discomfort for several weeks.
 Swelling following the procedure may last up to six months, although many patients see a dramatic improvement within the first week.

-Even though you may not want to do it, walking is the best way to speed up your recovery.
+Even though you may not want to, walking is the best way to speed up your recovery.
 It helps reduce swelling and prevents blood clots.
 If your ankles swell from walking, your body is telling you to cut down your activities and get off your feet more.
 Sit down, put your feet up, and ﬂex your ankles frequently to help your circulation.
 Avoid strenuous activities for about two weeks.

 You may feel nervous or anxious in the days and weeks following your procedure.
-You may be stiffer and more sore than you had expected, or you may have thought you would look a lot different sooner.
+You may be stiffer and more sore than you expected, or you may have thought you would look different a lot sooner.
 Many patients feel somewhat depressed following surgery.
 This is a normal reaction to the stress your body has experienced and should go away in a few days.
 Be patient.
 The more time passes, the better you will look and feel.

 Bruising will improve within about three weeks, but you may experience some residual swelling for as long as six months or even more.
 Don’t expose your skin to the sun or a tanning booth while bruising is still present.
-This may fixate the blood cell pigment in the skin and the bruising may become more prolonged or even permanent.
+This may fixate the blood cell pigment in the skin and bruising may become more prolonged or even permanent.

 The areas of suction may feel numb and strange for a couple of months, but this should improve over time.
-Some areas may be tender to the touch for several months.
+Some areas may feel tender to the touch for several months.
 The small scars from your incisions will fade gradually and should eventually either disappear altogether or become almost unnoticeable.